Select a Section

 Medicare does not cover annual physical examinations but does cover Medicare annual wellness visits (see description below).
 In addition, some insurance plans do not cover annual physical exams; please be aware of what your individual plan does and does not cover.

-Established Patient, Follow-Up Office Visits: This type of appointment is for the routine monitoring of any specific chronic medical conditions or problems you may have, for example, a follow-up visit to monitor the status of your blood pressure if you have chronic high blood pressure or your blood sugar control if you have diabetes.
+Follow-Up Office Visits: This type of appointment is for the routine monitoring of any specific chronic medical conditions or problems you may have, for example, a follow-up visit to monitor the status of your blood pressure if you have chronic high blood pressure or your blood sugar control if you have diabetes.
+This appointment is currently being offered via telehealth only.

-Established Patient, Nonurgent Problem Visit: This type of appointment is for any new health problem that is not urgent; for example, if you developed chronic knee pain or rash that has persisted over several weeks.
+Non-Urgent Problem Visit: This type of appointment is for any new health problem that is not urgent; for example, if you developed chronic knee pain or rash that has persisted over several weeks.
+This appointment is currently being offered via telehealth only.

-Established Patient, Urgent/Same Day Appointment: This type of appointment is for a new symptom or a recent change in your health that you feel needs to be evaluated as soon as possible, for example, if you started to have burning and pain while urinating or an acute sore throat.
+Urgent/Same-Day Appointment: This type of appointment is for a new symptom or a recent change in your health that you feel needs to be evaluated as soon as possible, for example, if you started to have burning and pain while urinating or an acute sore throat.
+This appointment is currently being offered via telehealth only unless otherwise specified by a clinician.

-Medicare Annual Wellness Visit (AWV)/Preventive Screenings: The purpose of this visit is to develop or update a personalized prevention help plan to prevent disease and disability based on your current health and risk factors.
+Medicare Annual Wellness Visit (AWV): This appointment is currently being offered via telehealth only.
+The purpose of this visit is to develop or update a personalized prevention help plan to prevent disease and disability based on your current health and risk factors.
 Your provider will ask you to fill out a health risk assessment questionnaire.
 It is helpful to have this filled out prior to the visit.
 Answering these questions can help you and your provider develop a personalized prevention plan to help you stay healthy and get the most out of your visit.
 It also includes:

 - A review of your medical and family history